kloptops/Portmaster-HalfLife/README.md

 To install unzip into your `ports` folder, copy over the `valve` folder from your steam installation of the game into `ports/Half-Life/valve`.

+If you want to play Half Life: Blue Shift or Half Life Opposing Forces copy over the `bshift` and/or `gearbox` folders from your steam installations of the games.

+_Note: Currently it doesnt matter if you use Windows, Linux or MacOS versions of the game.
+On MacOS it will state that the games are incompatible if you have a newer OS, that doesnt matter, install it anyway._

 # Controls